-While Ashish Shelar tweeted on Wednesday saying he was glad that his idea of installing LED bulbs in streetlights was proposed in the BMC budget, Sena supporters tweeted a mid-day article to prove that their corporator had mooted it over a year ago
+While Ashish Shelar tweeted saying he was glad his idea of installing LED bulbs in streetlights was proposed in BMC budget, Sena supporters tweeted mid-day article to prove their corporator had mooted it a year ago

 This is one controversy that refuses to sputter out.
 Days after the white LED streetlights at Marine Drive led to a war of words between Shiv Sena’s Aaditya Thackeray and BJP’s Ashish Shelar, Wednesday saw the two parties fighting to take credit for the bright idea.